JMantis0/Employee-Management-System/README.md

 ## Usage

 Select options from the menu using your keyboard.
-You can view, add, update, and delete employee data.
+You can view, add, and update employee data.
 ![usingtheapp](./assets/images/app.gif)

 ## Credits